XiaWenjun1/CW2024/README.md

 ## Improvements
 - **Rename controller and classes**: Rename Main to BattlePlane.
 Controller to Control start.
 Remove Destructible interface and move to ActiveActor.
+- **Reconstruct and encapsulation**: Refactored the initialBackground method.
+Method encapsulation: handleKeyPressed and handleKeyReleased are independent methods to facilitate understanding and maintenance of key processing logic.

 ## Bug Fixes
 - **Prevented Repeated Level Loading**: Fixed a bug in the Control_Start